Symptoms to watch out for

-We can’t tell you if a tooth needs to be removed until you have an examination.
 Tooth pain can be unbearable and sometimes it seems like the only way to escape a toothache is to pull the tooth.
 We completely sympathize and want to provide you with quick relief and there may be options available to do so which also saves your tooth.
-Preserving your tooth will prevent even more pain and suffering in the long run and is ideal for your overall oral health.

 Let us know if you are experiencing any of the following symptoms:

-Step 1: Looking for Solutions
+Looking for Solutions

-You may think extraction is the only way to find relief or feel like it is inevitable but there may be other options.
+You may think extraction is the only way to find relief or feel like it is inevitable but there may be other ways to quickly provide relief while saving the tooth.
 The best-case scenario is to keep you healthy, relieve any pain and preserve your tooth.
 Before any teeth are removed we will examine you and speak to you about your options.

-Step 2: The Removal Process
+The Removal Process

-Based on the preference of the dentist and the patient, a local anesthetic can be used to numb the areas where the tooth will be extracted.
-Some patients prefer to be sedated during the procedure.
+Based on the preference of the dentist and the patient, a local anesthetic will be used to numb the areas where the tooth will be extracted.
+Sedation may also be available if it’s required.
 We use a minimally invasive technique to remove teeth as gently as possible.
 We want you to feel comfortable and have a fast recovery.

 You will be given aftercare instructions including how to care for your mouth as it heals, what to expect and what to do if you experience complications.
-You may wish to schedule a follow-up appointment.
-If you have any worries or concerns please don't hesitate to call us.
+We would be happy to schedule a follow-up appointment to address any additional concerns you may have.

 Frequently Asked Questions